adelmofilho/UdacitySentimentAnalysis/README.md

     - Addition of a validation set to prevent overfitting;
     - Implementation of hyperparameter tunning jobs to search for the best model hyperparameters;
-    - The most frequent and less-informative words are removed from the vocabulary

 ## Description